 Track Your Progress in Real Time

-Creating a daily status report is the best way to hit the ground running the next morning.
+Creating a daily status report is the best way to hit the ground running each morning.
 Our live dashboard acts as an instant status report.
-It collects real-time data, converts it automatically into easy-to-read charts and graphs on time, cost and more.
+It collects real-time data and converts it automatically into easy-to-read charts and graphs on time, cost and more.
 You don’t have to set up the dashboard as on other construction tools: it’s all done for you so you can get a high-level view of the project whenever you want.

 Of course, you can also create a more detailed status report and capture a snapshot of the project.
 Our one-click reporting feature also has project variance, timesheet and more reports to give you a full picture of your progress and performance.
-Then filter the data for stakeholders to show them just what they want to see.
-Reports can be shared digitally or printed out.
+Then, filter the data for stakeholders to show them what they want to see.
+Reports can be shared digitally or printed.